Microvisor Quick Start

 1. Set Environment Variables

-Set your Twilio credentials as environment variables.
-You can get the first two from your Twilio Console account dashboard.
+Set your KORE Wireless credentials as environment variables.
 The QR code on the back of your board and on the anti-static bag in which it shipped also contains your NDB’s SID.
 Scan the code with your mobile phone and a suitable app, and the board’s SID is the third /-separated field.

 They should be added to your shell profile.